rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 ><CITE>an VII [1798 or 1799]</CITE>
 >(*Comment*: Year follows French Revolutionary calendar)

-*Optionally*, if the date of publication includes a day/month based on a calendar other than the Julian or Gregorian calendar, transcribe the date and supply the equivalent Julian or Gregorian day/month in square brackets.
-Use the sequence: day, month, year.
+<a name="5.23.31.65">5.23.31.65</a> *Optionally*, if the date of publication includes a day/month based on a calendar other than the Julian or Gregorian calendar, transcribe the date and supply the equivalent Julian or Gregorian day/month in square brackets.
+Use the pattern: day, month, year.

 >Example:
 ><CITE>an.
 M.D.XXI. quarto idus Iulij [12 July 1521]</CITE>